Foretaste Fore"taste` noun A taste beforehand; enjoyment in advance; anticipation.

 Shak.

-Forfeit For"feit intransitive verb 1.
+Forfeit intransitive verb 1.
 To be guilty of a misdeed; to be criminal; to transgress. [ Obsolete]

 2. To fail to keep an obligation. [ Obsolete]